o-richard/DSA/README.md

 Suggestions:
 - New packages should be added only if the existing implementation don't cover the concept.
 - Modification of existing packages or additional of new packages should have accompanying working tests.
-- The code should be self explanatory (use comments if necessary).

 ## Caution
 **This work should not be taken as a library where you can import implementations of data structures and algorithms.**